-Glasgow CAN’s new Create Grant scheme is now OPEN for proposals.
-Deadline to submit a proposal is 5pm on Wednesday 2nd of December 2020.
+Glasgow CAN’s new Create Grant scheme is now CLOSED for proposals.
+The Deadline to submit a proposal was 5pm on Wednesday 2nd of December 2020.
+There will be another round of this funding in Spring 2021.

 What is the new Create Grant scheme?